 Ever since participating in Prescribe Nutrition’s New Rules program, I’ve been determined to start my day off with a healthy breakfast.
-(P.S. they have two new sessions starting April 8th & 15th – go here for more info. and use the code: MPMK20 for 20% off.)
+(By the way, they have two new sessions starting April 8th & 15th – go here for more info. and use the code: MPMK20 for 20% off.)
 Lately oatmeal has been my meal of choice.
 Two hard boiled eggs just started to get depressingly redundant.

 Browsing pinterest for a good recipe, however, quickly left me overwhelmed.
 Baked, slow cooked, left overnight in the fridge – it seems there are tons of options for the unassuming steel cut oat.
 So I asked Natalie to put together some of her all-time favorite oatmeal recipes and she came through for me in a big way.
 There’s even a DIY instant oatmeal option!
 Read on for the goods and here’s to starting the day off right.